dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 ## Specialization types

-The following class values in [header_attributes] have a special meaning on level 1 headers:
+The following class values in [header attributes] have a special meaning on level 1 headings:

 - `concept`
 - `task`